Road to Callow

 But Valla was no ordinary traveler.

-Her mana was still recovering from her earlier exertions, and the walls of Dventos were known to be difficult to penetrate.
-But Valla was undeterred.
+Her mana was still recovering from her earlier exertions, but Valla was undeterred.
 The walls were formidable, to be sure, but they were not as tall as the walls of Sentoros.

 Valla would do just fine.

-With a deft hand, Valla began to climb the city walls, moving with a fluid grace that belied her years of training and discipline.
-The guards below were oblivious to her ascent, their attention elsewhere as she slipped past them like a whisper in the night.
+With a deft hand, Valla began to scale the stones, moving with a fluid grace that belied her years of training and discipline.
+Winds battered against her, but that only aided her, the guards below oblivious to her ascent.

 As she descended the other side of the wall, Valla knew she was getting closer to her destination.
 She had a particular person in mind who could assist her with her current predicament.
-The individual was a lonely and kind soul, someone she had met during her travels and had come to trust.
+They were a lonely and kind soul, one of the few she had met during her travels and had come to trust.

 ◊◊◊◊◊